Nelson G. Williams: Civil War

 Williams was commissioned colonel of the 3rd Iowa Volunteer Infantry Regiment on June 26, 1861.
-He served under Stephen A. Hurlbut in Missouri becoming engaged in minor skirmishes there.
+He served under Stephen A. Hurlbut in Missouri, becoming engaged in minor skirmishes there.
 In December 1861 Colonel Williams received a court-martial for cowardice but was acquitted.

-In February 1862 Hurlbut's command was added to Ulysses S. Grant's Army of West Tennessee becoming the 4th Division.
-Williams assumed command of 1st Brigade and led it into action at the battle of Shiloh.
-Early in the fighting Williams' horse was shot and fell on him forcing the colonel to relinquish command.
+In February 1862, Hurlbut's command was added to Ulysses S. Grant's Army of West Tennessee, becoming the 4th Division.
+Williams assumed command of the 1st Brigade and led it into action at the Battle of Shiloh.
+Early in the fighting, Williams' horse was shot and fell on him, forcing the colonel to relinquish command.
 Command of the brigade passed to Colonel Isaac C. Pugh for the remainder of the battle.
 Williams spent several weeks recovering and resigned his commission on November 27, 1862.
-On November 29, 1862, he was appointed brigadier general however, the U.S. Senate negated the appointed because he was no longer on active duty and Williams returned to civilian life.
+On November 29, 1862, he was appointed brigadier general; however, the U.S. Senate negated the appointment because he was no longer on active duty, and Williams returned to civilian life.